visgl/luma.gl/docs/developer-guide/attributes.md

 # Attributes

 Attributes (aka "vertex attributes") are used to specify the data that the GPU should work on.
-Attributes contain input data to the vertex shader, the first shader stage in the GPU rendering pipeline and are the main mechanism through which the application feeds data to the GPU.
+Attributes contain input data to the the first shader stage in the GPU rendering pipeline (aka the vertex shader).
+Attributes are the main mechanism through which the application feeds data to the GPU.

-To help apps set up and manage attributes, luma.gl provides the `VertexArray` class (which works as an "enhanced" WebGL `VertexArrayObject`).
+To help apps set up and manage attributes, luma.gl provides the `VertexArray` class (which manages a WebGL `VertexArrayObject`).

 References: